Colonia Dignidad, The Disturbing German Cult In Chile That Was Founded By Nazis And Child Abusers

 In 1984, Weisfeiler, a 43-year-old Jewish-American mathematics professor at Pennsylvania State University, flew to Chile for a vacation.
 While there, he vanished while hiking.
 His backpack was found by a river, which led investigators at the time to presume that he’d drowned.

 But in 2000, declassified documents suggested that something much more terrible may have happened to him.
-A Chilean military officer had told a CIA agent that Weisfeiler was seized by an army patrol unit, who took him to Colonia Dignidad.
+A Chilean military officer had told a CIA agent that Weisfeiler was seized by an army patrol unit, which took him to Colonia Dignidad.
 Weisfeiler was tortured and, once his captors realized he was Jewish, he was “murdered with a shot in the nape of his neck.”

 But Paul Schäfer’s domination of Colonia Dignidad would not last forever.
 Pinochet’s fall in the 1990s led to Schäfer’s downfall as well.